Boomni/Advanced_C_Assignments/C/README.md

-# Write a program to print “Hello” in X format
+# A program to print “Hello” in X format
 # Description:

 When the program is run, the provided string should be printed on the terminal in X formation